-From its inception, the popular female soul group The Emotions was a family affair.
-From their early childhood, sisters Jeanette, Wanda and Sheila Hutchinson were singing publicly with their dad Joe Hutchinson, performing Gospel shows around their native Chicago as The Hutchinson Sunbeams.
+From the beginning, the popular female soul group The Emotions was a family affair.
+Beginning at their early childhood, sisters Jeanette, Wanda and Sheila Hutchinson were singing publicly with their dad Joe Hutchinson, performing Gospel shows around their native Chicago as The Hutchinson Sunbeams.
 Their regional popularity garnered the attention of Pervis Staples of the famed Staples Singers and in 1969 they were signed by the R&B powerhouse label Stax Records.

-In the mid 80s the group moved to Red Label Records and then Motown, scoring modest hits with "You're the One" and "Miss Your Love," before briefly retiring.
+They moved to Red Label Records and then Motown, scoring modest hits with "You're the One" and "Miss Your Love," before briefly retiring.
 They regrouped in the early 90s to perform a music version of their careers entitled Bigger than Bubblegum and releasing a live album in 1997.
-An excellent career retrospective was issued in 2016 titled Blessed: The Emotions Anthology.
-The Emotions continue to perform at smaller venues around the world and at private parties.

 By Chris Rizik